Curriculum

 Course Descriptions

-Young artists will explore how to give a strong audition on film, how to market themselves as a well-rounded professional, how to build a résumé, understand typecasting, and focus on the fundamentals of film acting, screen tests, vocal music auditions and understanding the new wave of the industry in self-taping.
+Young artists will explore how to give a strong audition on film, how to market themselves as a well-rounded professional, how to build a resume, understand typecasting, and focus on the fundamentals of film acting, screen tests, improv, and the art of building a scene.
+This course will feature guest artists and give ample opportunities for in-depth industry Q & A's.

 Ama-ZINE: Collaborative Art & Writing